 Sample Size In total 38, 035 children were sampled in Cycle 3.
 Of those sampled children 1,089 (3%) were out of scope either because the respondent had moved permanently outside of Canada or because the household did not contain a child who was eligible to complete the NLSCY.
 The sample size of the 1 and 5 year old children for Cycle 3 was increased from that used in previous cycles.
 This was due to the federal government's 1997 Speech of the Throne, which outlined the intent to have measures of the early years and the commitment to report on the measures.
 This enabled us to produce provincial estimates of "readiness to learn" for the 5 year old children.
-Cycle 3 -Cross- sectional Sample of Children 0-11 Months Children from the age group of 0 to 11 months were taken from the LFS sample.
+Cycle 3 - New Cohort 0-11 Months Children from the age group of 0 to 11 months were taken from the LFS sample.
 Unlike Cycle 2, no siblings of the longitudinal cohort were selected.
-2086 households representing 2,123 children were added to the NLSCY sample in Cycle 3.
-Seven households were selected for the LFS sample but were excluded from the NLSCY sample since these households were already in our sample (37 households had twins).
+2087 households representing 2,123 children were added to the NLSCY sample in Cycle 3.
 It should be noted that these children were sampled to ensure that they would be 0-11 months old at the time of the interview and that collection work for this component began in October 1998 and ended in July 1999.
+These children will be followed longitudinally until age 7.
+1 Year Olds A sample of 7932 1 year olds was selected from birth registry records.
+These children will be followed longitudinally until age 7.
+Cross- Sectional 5- Year Olds A sample of 6952 5 year olds was selected from birth registry records.
+These children are interviewed in cycle 3 only.